 A comedian and writer whose uniquely tender, musical storytelling finds the profound and hilarious awkwardness in modern love and life.

-Isy Suttie carved a niche in British comedy not with punchlines, but with poignant, beautifully observed narratives.
-She emerged with her acclaimed Edinburgh show 'Love Lost in the British Retail Industry,' a bittersweet musical tale that announced her singular voice—one that blends guitar melodies with wry, heartfelt storytelling about romantic misadventure.
-While many know her as the delightfully naive Dobby in 'Peep Show,' her deeper work lies in her radio series and live performances, where she constructs intricate, character-driven worlds.
-Her award-winning radio show 'Pearl and Dave' exemplified this, a love story told through answerphone messages that was both whimsical and deeply human.
-As an author and columnist, Suttie applies the same empathetic, quirky lens to motherhood and anxiety, connecting through shared vulnerability rather than manufactured gags.
+Isy Suttie debuted her Edinburgh show 'Love Lost in the British Retail Industry,' a bittersweet musical tale blending guitar melodies with wry storytelling about romantic misadventure.
+Born in 1978, she is known to many as Dobby on 'Peep Show,' but her deeper work includes the award-winning radio series 'Pearl and Dave,' a love story told through answerphone messages.
+As an author and columnist, she applies the same empathetic lens to motherhood and anxiety, connecting through shared vulnerability.

 1965–1980